 Who can use this resource?

-All Children’s National Health System and The George Washington University research faculty and staff can utilize the Biostatistics, Epidemiology, and Research Design module services.
+All Children’s National Hospital and George Washington University research faculty and staff can utilize the Biostatistics, Epidemiology, and Research Design module services.

 How much does access to this resource cost?

 Usage of the services offered by the Biostatistics, Epidemiology, and Research Design module is offered at reasonable cost.

 To learn more about specific service options, please visit: BERD Service Options

 As part of our BERD funded efforts, all requestors can be provided with up to four hours of free support.
 Additional free support can be provided on a case-by-case basis especially for proposal development or for K-awardees.
 See the DBSM home page for additional pricing options.